 1.2 trillion photographs are taken worldwide per year (statista.com).
 Before the introduction of mobile phone cameras ninety five percent of these billions of photographs where taken in horizontal format; compact cameras are ergonomically designed to be held that way.
 Now that eighty five percent of the population uses a smart phone to take photographs ninety five percent are vertical because that’s the way they hold it.
 Even videos are shot vertically which looks ridiculous when you view them on a horizontal screen.
 To a generation who have grown up with smart phones and tablets held vertically this is going to look normal.

 Out of 1.2 trillion how many created rather than taken?
 How many are composed, and I don’t mean just with the subject fitted in to the frame?
-Let’s guess at 10% good composition is subjective anyway.
+Let’s guess at 10% as good composition is subjective anyway.
 So out of that billion or so how many are well composed?
 Think about your composition

 Improving Your Photography

 The last thing you want to be as a creative photographer is normal.

 But then maybe you do.
 A lot of well composed, sharp, correctly exposed photographs sell.
 Do you need to be creative in all of your holiday photographs?
 Before you start learning new techniques, drooling over the latest DSLR or planning trips abroad ssk yourself, Why Do I Take Photographs?

 When I started photography in the 1970’s there were about 10 billion photos taken a year.
 Most of those were taken on cheap compact cameras or instamatics and ended up in a shoe box.
 Pros had larger format cameras and shot on transparency film.
 Now you can take a high resolution image on (some) smartphones.
 So Is My Camera Any Good?

 Which Should I Learn First Composition or Technique?

 Study the first and learn the other as you go along.
 Read Composition or Technique?